Mong005e/angular-high-fives/README.md

+x set up basic project (NEA)
+x src files
+x create "myApp" (ng app) and link to html x create a controller and link to div in html x create var vm which will refer to our controller create & text ng-click to handle click events connect input fields via ng-model create a vm.ARRAYNAME which will hold our items push items from the input fields into the array when a button is clicked display items on DOM with ng-repeat

 # Fictional Character High Five-Off

 In this assignment, you'll be making a making an app to high-five fictional characters.
 However, each fictional character's skill with high-fiving will be randomly generated.
 And each high five may or may not work!